trevorgribble/wit-face-evaluation/README.md

 - `--debug`: Enable verbose output

 Note:
-- YoloV8 object detection is currently only run on all faces with min width >= 60 and min_height >= 80
+- YoloV8 object detection is currently only run on all faces with min width >= 60 and min_height >= 80 (These values can be adjusted in evaluate_image_dataset.py)
 - The pre-trained "Glasses" class from OpenImagesV7 is mapped to "Eyeglasses" per our specific assignment instructions, to disambiguate from "Sunglasses" which is also a class that will be recognized

 Output: